GACJ/ComplibHelp/docs/methods/adding_methods.md

 !!! tip "Definition: Method names, titles, etc."
     A method's **title** is its full descriptive designation, which consists of its **name**, its **class**, and its **stage**, given in that order.

-It is a long-standing tradition of change ringing that anyone can name a method that has not been rung and named before.
+It is a long-standing tradition of change ringing that anyone can name a method that has not previously named subsequent to a qualifying performance.
 When deciding on a name for a custom method, there are a number of things you may wish to bear in mind.
-While the following guildelines allow a degree of flexibility (with some exceptions), they are widely accepted rules of thumb within the Exercise.
+While the following guidelines allow a degree of flexibility (with some exceptions), they are widely accepted rules of thumb within the Exercise.

 1. A method's name should be unique.
 :   Two methods cannot share the same title.
-Two methods at differing stages cannot share the same name and class, with the exception of methods that are accepted as belonging to the same **extension path**.
+Two methods at differing stages cannot share the same name and class, with the exception of methods that are accepted as belonging to the same **extension path**, or methods whose class is not expressed as part of its title (e.g. hybrid methods and priciples).

 2. A method's name should be human-readable and pronounceable.
 :   A method's name should be something that a human being can read and say aloud.
 As such, method names should not consist exclusively of punctuation, numerals or other symbols.